BUILTNYU/Privacy-filter-and-website/README.md

 Required python packages:
 	Flask
-		-Used to host a server, handles requests cvxopt
+		-Used to host a server, handles requests. cvxopt
-		-Used for matrix representations and linear programming solvers numpy
+		-Used for matrix representations and linear programming solvers. numpy
-		-Used for random choice generation
+		-Used for random choice generation.

 Html Packages (CDN):
-	Chart.js
+	Chart.js,
-	Google Api
+	Google Api,
-	ajax
+	ajax,
-	jquery
+	jquery,
-	bootstrap
+	bootstrap,
 	bootstrap-toggle

 Project Description: